tamzrod/modbus-memory-appliance/Docs/State_Sealing.md

 ## Purpose

-**State Sealing** is a lifecycle safety feature of the Modbus Memory Appliance (MMA).
+**State Sealing** is a lifecycle safety mechanism of the **Modbus Memory Appliance (MMA)**.

-It prevents Modbus clients from accessing **uninitialized or unsafe memory** during startup.
+Its purpose is to prevent Modbus clients from interacting with **uninitialized or unsafe memory** during startup, while still allowing external systems (REST / MQTT) to initialize state.

-This avoids unintended plant behavior such as controllers interpreting default values (e.g. zero setpoints) as valid commands.
+This avoids unintended plant behavior such as:
+- Controllers acting on default values
+- Zero setpoints being interpreted as valid commands
+- Control loops starting before state restoration is complete

-State Sealing is designed for **industrial safety**, not convenience.
+State Sealing exists for **industrial safety**, not convenience.

 ---